xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 You can also provide special payment options for certain groups of customers or even sell memberships to the customers for gaining access to better prices.
 Hence you can not only promote sales with memberships but also earn on them.

-Let's consider each option in detail.
+{% toc Let's consider each option in detail. %}
-{% toc Table of Contents %}

 ## Memberships for Products and Categories